damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

  ```
 Documentation of the architectural structure of a mechanical product should provide information including:

-1. Specifying the kinds of components and their sub-components in the format of a tree  or graph
+1. Specifying the kinds of components and their sub-components in the format of a tree  or graph (refer to example 1 and 2)
 2. The name of modeling language for representation
   - UML
   - SysML